 DSV has a zero-tolerance approach towards bribery and corruption and complies with applicable anti-bribery and corruption legislation, particularly the US Foreign Corrupt Practices Act and the UK Bribery Act.
-The Code of Conduct describes the specific rules to address bribery and corruption to ensure all employees do not take part in it.
+The Code of Conduct describes the specific rules to address bribery and corruption within DSV so that no employees take part in it.
 The rules described do not prohibit normal and appropriate hospitality given or received.
-If you are in doubt, please contact your immediate manager or country management
+If you are in doubt, please contact your immediate manager or country management.